Help Your Pets Beat the Heat

 Cooling mats are a great way to keep your pooch cool with minimal effort.
 By placing it either in their usual bed or elsewhere they usually lay, this helps lower their body temperature.
 These mats or pad are typically filled with gel or water and can often be activated by pressure.
 They are also easily transported so you can take them without places like the park on outings.

 2. Don't shave double coated dogs

 Double coated breeds need their fur to protect their skin and keep their body temperature regulated.
-You might notice how they get fluffier in the winter and then once the weather warms up, tuffs of fur rise to the service for plucking.
+You might notice how they get fluffier in the winter and then once the weather warms up, tufts of fur rise to the service for plucking.
 This is often when pet owners get a blow out of their dog which removes the underlying winter coat.
-Dogs that fall into this category include Huskies, Australian Shepherds, Chow Chows and more.
-Their top coat protects their skin from the sun and insulates them from the heat.
+Dogs that fall into this category include Huskies, Australian Shepherds, Chow Chows, and more.
+Their topcoat protects their skin from the sun and insulates them from the heat.
 Before grabbing the razor, consult with your groomer and allow them to do what they do best.

 3. Utilize the freezer

 First off, a simple solution is adding ice cubes to the water dish.
 Just like we enjoy some ice-cold water on a hot, summer day.
 Another alternative is freezing toys or even making pupsicles out of dog-safe ingredients to keep them both cool and busy.